Star anise oil benefits

 Foeniculin 1.00 %

-Acute lung injury (ALI), in which inflammation can occur that results in various diseases such as sepsis, pneumonia, and trauma.
-The anethole found in star anise oil prevents lung inflammation by the reduction of inflammatory cells, including neutrophils and macrophages (4).
-The oil is also helpful to treat other inflammatory diseases like skin inflammation and rheumatism, hyperlipidemia-atherosclerosis (5).
+Acute lung injury (ALI), in which inflammation can occur results in various diseases such as sepsis, pneumonia, and trauma.
+The anethole found in star anise oil may prevent lung inflammation by the reduction of inflammatory cells, including neutrophils and macrophages (4).

 3. Mosquito repellents